-For OSA-Express features running in QDIO mode, the port name identifies the OSA port for sharing by other operating system instances.
+For OSA-Express features running in QDIO mode, the port name identifies the OSA port for sharing by other operating systems.
 When the port name is defined, all operating system instances that share the port must use the same port name.
-Beginning with a particular level of OSA-Express Licensed Internal Code (LIC) and some operating systems, this restriction has been lifted.

-A port name is not required at the following OSA-Express LIC levels and operating system levels:

-- · z800 and z900 with OSA-Express (LIC) level September 2003 or higher

-- z890 and z990 with all levels of OSA-Express LIC levels

-- z9 and higher

-- z/VM 4.3 with APAR PQ73878 and z/VM 4.4

-- Linux

-- V2.4 kernel June 2003 stream and above

-- V2.6 kernel April 2004 stream and above

-z/OS, VSE/ESA, and TPF require a port name, which must be the same when the OSA port is shared with the same operating system in different images or in a mixed OS environment.
-In addition, the port name must match the device name in the z/OS TCP/IP profile.
+The first stack that is initialized establishes the port name on a particular OSA.
+Any other operating systems that want to use that OSA must use the same port name.

+Beginning with a particular level of OSA-Express Licensed Internal Code (LIC) and on some operating systems, the restriction to use the same port name has been lifted.
+A port name is not required at the following OSA-Express LIC levels and operating system levels: z800 and z900 with OSA-Express (LIC) level September 2003 or higher z890 and z990 with all levels of OSA-Express LIC levels z9 and higher z/VM 4.3 with APAR PQ73878 and z/VM 4.4 z/VSE 4.1 and above Linux V2.4 kernel June 2003 stream and above V2.6 kernel April 2004 stream and above For clarification, for operating systems that still require the use of a port name, the first stack initialized still establishes the port name on the OSA.
+Any operating system that no longer requires a port name does not affect this restriction for those that do.
+For example, if a Linux system is the first to initialize a particular OSA, and then if a z/OS system is initialized, the z/OS port name is the one associated with this OSA for all other operating systems that require a port name and also might wish to use this OSA.
+Currently, only z/OS and z/TPF require a port name, which must be the same when the OSA port is shared with the same operating system in different images or in a mixed OS environment as previously stated.
+In addition, the port name must match the device name in the z/OS TCP/IP profile if DEVICE/LINK is used; if the INTERFACE statement (z/OS V1R10 and above) is used for IPv4, then the port name must match PORTNAME as defined in the z/OS TCP/IP profile.